ome/omero_search_engine/README.rst

 IDR Searcher
 --------

-IDR Searcher is a powerful tool for searching and analysing metadata stored as key-value pairs, searching and analysing metadata, and allowing both simple inspections (like listing values for a key) and complex queries across multiple attributes and data sources.
+IDR Searcher is a powerful tool for searching and analysing metadata stored as key-value pairs, allowing both simple inspections (like listing values for a key) and complex queries across multiple attributes and data sources.
 It is designed to handle large datasets efficiently and supports both synchronous and asynchronous search, enabling users to retrieve complete results in a single operation or paginate through results as needed.
 It leverages Elasticsearch, a distributed, open-source search and analytics engine optimized for large data volumes.

 All interactions are via standard REST APIs (GET and POST) using JSON, making it easy to integrate with web applications, scripts, or other backend services.